b.1974 Artist CV

 Howard Fonda was born in 1974 in Syracuse, NY.
 He received his BS in History and Fine Art from Nazareth College of Rochester and MFA from School of the Art Institute of Chicago.
 He has studied French and history at Sorbonne University, Paris and studied graphic and design at School of Visual Art, New York.
 After graduation, he has lectured at School of the Art Institute of Chicago from 2001 to 2008.

-Howard Fonda has been exhibited throughout the United States and abroad, including New York, Munich, Brussels, San Francisco, Los Angeles, etc., his artwork has been garnered by galleries, museums and private collection such as Museum of Modern Art, New York, Museum of Contemporary Art, Chicago.
-He is keep teaching at The School of the Art Institute of Chicago, Rhode Island School of Design, University of Texas at Tyler, etc.
+Howard Fonda has been exhibited throughout the world, including New York, Munich, Brussels, San Francisco, Los Angeles.
+His artwork has been garnered by galleries, museums and private collection such as Museum of Modern Art, New York, Museum of Contemporary Art, Chicago.